 Faculty have access to the online version of this informative newsletter.
 If accessing from off-campus, you will be prompted to login to your library account.
 Login to The Teaching Professor here.

-The library's Research and Instruction department provides support and instruction for Zotero, Mendeley, and EndNote.
+The library's Research and Instruction department provides support and instruction for Zotero and Mendeley.

 Zotero is a free web-based citation management tool.
 By installing the Zotero program plus a Zotero Connector on their preferred Internet browser, users can save citation information for library resources and free websites to their Zotero library with a single click.
 Zotero will also help users create bibliographies or insert proper citations into their Microsoft Word documents.
 For help with using Zotero, see the library's Zotero 101 guide.

 Mendeley is a citation manager that integrates nicely with our Scopus database, so it's a great choice for science majors.
 It consists of a web importer that installs on your Internet browser, a desktop library for storing citations, and a cite tool that enables you to integrate your citations into Microsoft Word documents.
 For help with using Mendeley, see the library's Mendeley guide.